dgs700/angular-custom-element/README.md

 There is a lot of code boilerplate involved in Custom Element definitions, and even more when it comes time to integrate the element with AngularJS's data-binding.
 One of the goals of this provider is to reduce that down to just a little bit of configuration and convention, and keep everything as simple, minimalist, performant, and compatible as possible- just like the rest of AngularJS.

-Because of this, all of the other Web Components APIs are beyond this provider's scope because they cannot be shimmed in a way that is acceptible with widescale production development.
-Unfortunately this includes all the lovely style encapsulation we'll get with Shadow DOM.
+This module is focused exclusively on Custom Elements because their APIs are the integration point for AngularJS and any other app framework.
+Other Web Components APIs, including Shadow DOM, HTML Imports, and Template tags are beyond this scope because their usage is essentially independent of any framework internals and/or the polyfills aren't suitable for current use in widescale production code for one reason or another.

 #### Where?